Bacon Scallop Lollipops with Honey Sriracha Glaze

 Scallops are not quite an everyday fare, meaning they tend to be reserved for restaurant dining or special occasions – which makes them extra special!
 This also means that you might not be as familiar with how to select good scallops, but once you master at-home scallops, you’ll find it’s one of the culinary joys of life.
 Here are some tips:

-- Freshness: Always get fresh scallops, when possible!
+- Freshness: Always get fresh scallops if possible.
 Visit your fishmonger and check their appearance – you’ll want them to be moist but not too wet, translucent, and glossy.
 Make sure that they don’t look dull.

 - Smell: They should smell fresh and a bit briny, similar to the ocean.
 If they have an unpleasant or overly strong smell, this indicates they’re not so fresh.